 Car Covers Protect Against Dust in Your Garage

-If you’re planning on storing your car in your garage for any length of time, you need to invest in a quality indoor car cover.
-That will help protect your car from pollen and dust buildup and keep your car’s finish looking new for longer.
+If you’re planning on storing your vehicle in your garage long-term, you should invest in a quality indoor car cover.
+Indoor covers help protect your car from pollen and dust buildup and keep your car’s paint looking new for longer.

 Indoor Vs. Outdoor Car Covers

 Outdoor covers are thicker and heavier to give protection against rain, snow, sun, or wind.

-Indoor car covers are lightweight and easier to store.
-They’re made from a softer material that still helps protect your car from dings, and keep dust off.
+In contrast, indoor car covers are lightweight, easier to store, and made from a softer material.
+They still help protect your car from dings and keep dust off.

-How to Prepare Your Car for Long Term Storage
+How to Prepare Your Car for Long-Term Storage

 Here is the general process to follow: